Postpartum care: What to expect after a vaginal birth

-If you're not breast-feeding your baby, wear a firm, supportive bra to help stop milk production.
+If you're not breast-feeding, wear a supportive bra, such as a sports bra.
 Don't pump your breasts or express the milk, which will cause your breasts to produce more milk.

 Hair loss and skin changes

-Stretch marks won't disappear after delivery, but eventually they'll fade from reddish purple to silver or white.
-Expect any skin that darkened during pregnancy — such as the line down your abdomen (linea nigra) — to slowly fade as well.
+Stretch marks won't disappear after delivery, but eventually they'll fade from red to silver.
+Expect any skin that darkened during pregnancy — such as dark patches on your face — to slowly fade as well.

 The postpartum checkup

 The American College of Obstetricians and Gynecologists recommends that postpartum care be an ongoing process rather than just a single visit after your delivery.
 Have contact with your health care provider within the first three weeks after delivery.
 Within 12 weeks after delivery, see your health care provider for a comprehensive postpartum evaluation.